E. H. Carr: International relations scholar

 Carr contended that international relations was an incessant struggle between the economically privileged "have" powers and the economically disadvantaged "have not" powers.
 In this economic understanding of international relations, "have" powers like the United States, Britain and France were inclined to avoid war because of their contented status whereas "have not" powers like Germany, Italy and Japan were inclined towards war as they had nothing to lose.
 Carr defended the Munich Agreement as the overdue recognition of changes in the balance of power.
 In The Twenty Years' Crisis, he was highly critical of Winston Churchill, whom Carr described as a mere opportunist interested only in power for himself.

 Carr immediately followed up The Twenty Years' Crisis with Britain: A Study of Foreign Policy From The Versailles Treaty to the Outbreak of War, a study of British foreign policy in the inter-war period that featured a preface by the Foreign Secretary, Lord Halifax.
 Carr ended his support for appeasement, which he had so vociferously expressed in The Twenty Years' Crisis, with a favourable review of a book containing a collection of Churchill's speeches from 1936 to 1938, which Carr wrote were "justifiably" alarmist about Germany.
 After 1939, Carr largely abandoned writing about international relations in favour of contemporary events and Soviet history.
 Carr was to write only three more books about international relations after 1939, namely The Future of Nations; Independence Or Interdependence?
 (1941), German-Soviet Relations Between the Two World Wars, 1919–1939 (1951) and International Relations Between the Two World Wars, 1919–1939 (1955).
-After the outbreak of World War II, Carr stated that he had been somewhat mistaken in his prewar views on Nazi Germany.
+After the outbreak of the Second World War, Carr stated that he had been somewhat mistaken in his pre-war views on Nazi Germany.
 In the 1946 revised edition of The Twenty Years' Crisis, Carr was more hostile in his appraisal of German foreign policy than he had been in the first edition in 1939.

 Some of the major themes of Carr's writings were change and the relationship between ideational and material forces in society.
 He saw as a major theme of history the growth of reason as a social force.
 He argued that all major social changes had been caused by revolutions or wars, both of which Carr regarded as necessary but unpleasant means of accomplishing social change.